reynoldqi/openiam-docker-compose/esb/mysql/README.md

 This folder contains an example docker-compose file and instructions on bringing up the ESB via docker-compose.

+The database used in this example is MySQL, which will be brough up in a separate docker container

 ## Setup

 The following environment variables are required.